 Best irons in the past ten years are a thing of beauty that should only really be considered by achieved ball-strikers.
 Why?

-Because best iron sets ever tend to have a smaller head size, a heavier shaft, a smaller cavity, and weaker loft all leading to a club that is less forgiving to hit.
+Because best iron sets ever tend to have a smaller head size, a heavier shaft, a smaller cavity, and a weaker loft all leading to a club that is less forgiving to hit.

-Even if you are good enough to use best-forged irons of all time, there’s nothing to say you have to.
+Even if you are good enough to use the best-forged irons of all time, there’s nothing to say you have to.
 But, as your game improves and self-confidence increases, many golfers feel the need to announce their arrival with a set of irons worthy of a nice player.

 For those blessed with a great degree of ball-striking, these irons tend to feel more flexible, sound crisper and give more feedback than game-improvement and super-game-improvement golf irons.